Rizi2001/TechGallery/README.md

 ## Project Categories

-- [BERT Text Classification Model Fine-Tuning for Q&A]
+- [BERT Text Classification Model Fine-Tuning for Q&A Chat Bot]
 	- Fine-Tuned BERT (distilbert-base-uncased) model for text classification.
 The data consisted of 500 questions and its answers.
 5 variations of each question were generated and assigned to a class.
 The total data having more than 3000 questions was divided into 650+ classes.
 This data was used to fine-tune and validate the BERT model to classify the question to a perticular class, returning the answer of that class would complete the Chat Bot functionality.

 - [Bitcoin Prediction Using LDA Topic Modelling]